OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 - `Run an AWS CLI Script`
 - The new `Run a kubectl Script` step (see below)

+We're also adding an `AWS Elastic Container Registry` feed type.
+You can currently [configure AWS ECR as a feed](https://octopus.com/docs/packaging-applications/package-repositories/registries/amazon-ec2-container-services#amazon-ec2-container-service) in Octopus, but it is rather fiddly and comes with the significant drawback that the credentials will time-out after 12 hours.
+The new feed will avoid this problem.

-We're hopeful this will make container scenarios feel a lot more natural, and will be better able to leverage the power of Octopus.
+We're hopeful these changes will make container scenarios feel a lot more natural, and be better able to leverage the power of Octopus.

 ## Summary